top of page

 CORE SKILLS (READING, WRITING, MATH)

-Reading, writing and math are learned via online platforms (e.g., Khan Academy, Lexia, DreamBox), which enable learners to progress at their own pace.
-This ensures that no learner ever gets “left behind” so that others can progress.
-Quite the opposite.
-By having an environment where learners can advance at their own pace, our learners are able to master essential skills before moving ahead.
+Reading, writing, and math are mastered via online platforms (e.g., Khan Academy, Lexia, DreamBox), which enable learners to progress at their own pace.
+This ensures that no learner gets “left behind” so others can progress.
+By offering an environment where learners can advance at their own pace, learners can master essential skills before moving ahead.

 PROJECT-BASED QUESTS

-Hands-on projects in science, entrepreneurship, and various art domains prepare learners for real-world challenges.
-In a Quest, which usually takes six weeks, we take practical challenges from our daily life and package them into personal and group activities.
-In each Quest, we integrate different learning subjects, and the learning is by ‘doing’ and not by listening or memorizing.
+Hands-on projects in the sciences, entrepreneurship, and various artistic mediums prepare learners for real-world challenges.
+In a quest, which usually occurs over a session (6 weeks), practical challenges from everyday life are packed into individual and group activities.
+Each quest is composed through integrating different subjects, and the learning is achieved through hands-on activities rather than listening to lectures or memorizing factoids.

 SUBJECT MASTERY